-Moving house is not a simple task.
-You are essentially uprooting your whole life from one place to another, and that’s before you have to pack up all the things you have accumulated over the years.
+House clearance is not a simple task.
+If you are moving house, you are essentially uprooting your whole life from one place to another.
+And that’s before you have to pack up all the things you have accumulated over the years.
 Or you may even be a landlord whose tenants have recently packed up and left, but not before leaving a few choice items that you simply don’t know what to do with behind.

 There are several reasons why we let waste build up in our lives.
 From hoarding to sentimentality, lack of motivation and more, it’s easy for our belongings to take over our living spaces.
 Some of it may be the odd newspaper or magazine or a collection of furniture taking up valuable space.

 Letting go of waste may be one of the hardest things to do for some of us, but here’s why you should have a house clearance:

 Have you ever walked around your home and felt a sense of claustrophobia?
 Not because you don’t like living there, but due to all the clothes piled up in the corner, untouched boxes from when you moved in three years ago, or an overflowing bookshelf.